 In our ongoing mission to provide our clients with speed, certainty and flexibility, hybrid financing delivers all three over the life of the issue.

-This approach was used for the largest private client offering in DASNY’s 72-year history: more than $800 million in bonds for New York University with $200 million being used to finance NYU School of Medicine’s Langone Science Building.
+This approach was used for the largest private client offering in DASNY’s history: More than $800 million in bonds for New York University with $200 million being used to finance NYU School of Medicine’s Langone Science Building.
 The $829 million issued by DASNY on behalf of NYU was offered as a $582.9 million tax-exempt series and a $246.2 million taxable series.

 Why should clients choose DASNY for their hybrid financing needs?

-The simplest answer: you can get all your financing needs met through one source, with less hassle.
+The simplest answer: You can get all your financing needs met through one source, with less hassle.
 Choosing DASNY is choosing cost-effectiveness, and our professional staff can help you take advantage of the benefits of tax-exempt interest rates.
 The hybrid model provides the client with flexibility with the tax-exempt tax analysis contributing to a more efficient process.

 Hybrid financing provides the best of both worlds.
 Institutions can still rely on DASNY expertise and maintain flexibility while continuing to focus their attention on providing top-level service at a lower cost of capital.